TMRHarrison/Circrotate/README.md

 ```
 This command can be run by using ```-profile testgb```.

+All sequences in both test sets should be rotated to the replication origin.

 ## Notes:
 The program tries to use the start of the rep or cap gene as an anchor for the expected replication origin, in case there is a siimlar sequence elsewhere in the genome.
 However, this is not perfect, and the following errors can occur: